gabriel4649/JMdictDB/README.txt

 API Documentation:
   README.txt -- This file.
-  tut0.pl, tut1.pl, tut2.pl, tut3.pl -- These tutorials are
-	also executable Perl scripts.
-You can run them under the perl debugger and step through the statements, interactively examining variables, while reading
-	the extensive comments.
-They discuss:

-	tut0 -- Database connections.
-	tut1 -- Using the Kwds() "virtual keyword tables". tut2 -- Finding and retrieving entries.
-	tut4 -- Structure and use of entry objects.

-	They may be somewhat out-of-date with respect to the actual software.

-  perl/showentr.pl -- This is a command line tool for
+  python/shentr.pl -- This is a command line tool for
 	displaying JMdict entries from the database.
 It is well documented making it useful for understanding the use of the API in a real (if tiny) application.